apache/tvm-rfcs/rfcs/0052-FamilySeer.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 Our search method is up for [discussion](https://discuss.tvm.apache.org/t/rfc-familyseer-a-new-search-method-for-auto-scheduler/11877).
-After the conversation on the discussion forum, We will focus on identifying subgraph dynamically.

 # Future possibilities
 [future-possibilities]: #future-possibilities

+1. Dynamic subgraph family anlaysis

+FamilySeer currently relies on static analysis to identify subgraphs, which might result in misjudgments on some of the subgraphs.
+We are looking for an alternative method to identify subgraphs dynamically while maintaining the same time budget.

-1. Advanced Foresee tuning
+2. Advanced Foresee tuning

-Auto-tuning is the process of looking for the only best optimal code for Deep learning network.
-To build a cost model, many less performed code has to be evaluated.
-If we can analyze the subgraph similarity accurately, we can draw an relationship map between each subgraph and focus on building highly accurate cost model for the most related subgraph.
+Auto-tuning is the procedure of looking for the only best optimal code for deep learning network.
+Many less performed codes have to be evaluated to build an accurate cost model.
+By accurately analyzing the subgraph similarity, we can draw a relationship map between each subgraph and focus on building highly accurate cost model for the most related subgraphs.
 Once an accurate cost model has been built, We can predict optimal code for other subgraphs instead of searching iteratively.